-Who Are Animal Rising And Why Did They Want To Stop The Grand National?
+Animal Rising And Why They Wanted To Stop The Grand National

 The Grand National is an event that is always full of spectacle.
 It’s usually the horses and jockeys themselves that are creating it, though.
 This year, things were a little different.
 On Saturday, April 15th, 2023, a group of 300 people from Animal Rising attended.
 Their mission?
 To protest the Grand National and other horse races around the world.
 Spectators blasted the protest, which included an invasion of the Aintree course.
 As a result, the Grand National ended up postponed by approximately fifteen minutes.
 Authorities removed the activists from the course in time, with the race proceeding afterwards.